forta-network/disco/README.md

 [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md) conformant and Docker compatible **dis**tributed **co**ntainer registry, based on the awesome [Distribution](https://github.com/distribution/distribution) library and Kubo MFS API.

-Forta Network is currently using Disco in production to serve thousands of detection bot images!
+Forta Network is currently using Disco in production to serve thousands of detection bot images.

+As a similar project and the main inspiration, please make sure to check our [IPDR](https://github.com/ipdr/ipdr)!

+## Use cases

-Disco registries share and replicate Docker images on IPFS!
+Disco registries share and replicate Docker images on IPFS.

 It can be run: